Lake Minnewanka Hikes: 6 Trails We Love

 We hope you’ll enjoy these six amazing Lake Minnewanka hikes!

-If you don’t mind a little effort to get here, the views from the Alymer Lookout Trail at Lake Minnewanka are some of the very best in all of Banff National Park.
+If you don’t mind a little effort to get here, the views from the Aylmer Lookout Trail at Lake Minnewanka are some of the very best in all of Banff National Park.

-The first thing that you need to know about the Alymer Lookout trail is that you can’t drive to the trailhead.
-First, you’ll need to hike or mountain bike (in-season) the first 7.8 km along the Lake Minnewanka Lakeside Trail, which in of itself, is another of the best Lake Minnewanka hikes (described below).
+The first thing that you need to know about the Aylmer Lookout trail is that you can’t drive to the trailhead.
+First, you’ll need to hike or mountain bike (in-season) the first 7.8 km along the Lake Minnewanka Lakeside Trail, which is another of the best Lake Minnewanka hikes (described below).

-a man mountain bikes the Lake Minnewanka Shoreline trail towards the Aylmer Pass junction
+Dan mountain bikes the Lake Minnewanka trail towards the A

-The Alymer Lookout trail begins in a beautiful aspen forest as you venture up a beautiful river valley between Mt.
-Alymer and Mt.
+The Aylmer Lookout trail begins in a beautiful aspen forest as you venture up a beautiful river valley between Mt.
+Aylmer and Mt.
 Astley.
 It’s a steady uphill for the first 2.5 km, but you can always stop and rest while enjoying the sounds of the river flowing below and the incredible views of Mt.
 Inglismaldie and Lake Minnewanka behind you.

-a hikers enjoys an aspen forest just beyond the Aylmer Pass junction with the Lake Minnewanka Lakeshore trail
+Dan Brewer hikes through an aspen forest just beyond the Aylmer Pass junction with the Lake Minnewanka Lakeshore trail.

-As you enter a proper forest, take a moment to notice the abundance of buffalo berries – a favorite food of grizzly bears – we advise you to take your bear safety seriously here.
-Keep your bear spray handy, in an easily accessible location like a holster, not inside your daybag.
+As you enter a proper forest, take a moment to notice the abundance of buffalo berries, a favorite food of grizzly bears; we advise you to take your bear safety seriously here.
+Keep your bear spray handy, in an easily accessible location like a holster, not inside your day pack.

 Wildlife Safety

-As you reach the end of the Alymer Lookout trail the trees are gone and its much windier, but you’ll be rewarded with some of the best scenery in Banff.
-Lake Minnewanka is a S-shaped lake and the Alymer Lookout is high above the first bend.
+As you reach the end of the Aylmer Lookout trail, the trees disappear and it becomes much windier, but you’ll be rewarded with some of the best scenery in Banff.
+Lake Minnewanka is a S-shaped lake and the Aylmer Lookout is high above the first bend.
 From here, you can see the shimmering waters of Lake Minnewanka for over 20 km, with jagged, towering Rocky Mountain peaks all along her shores.

-Final stretch hiking to Aylmer Lookout - hike in Banff
+Final stretch hiking to Aylmer Lookout hike near Lake Minnewanka, Banff National Park.

-View from top of Aylmer Lookout - one of the best Lake Minnewanka hikes
+Celine Brewer, host of the Banff Travel Podcast, enjoys the view from the top of Aylmer Lookout - one of the best Lake Minnewanka hikes.

 Aylmer Lookout Hike – Quick Details